 I recently spent a peaceful hour or so in Camperdown Cemetery with the Emerging Artist and the Granddaughter.
-We played among the buttress roots of the giant fig. We rode a scooter on the rough tracks among through what may be Sydney’s only surviving patch of pre-colonisation grasses.
+We played among the buttress roots of the giant fig. We rode a scooter on the rough tracks among one of Sydney’s few surviving patch of pre-colonisation grasses.
 We sat on the ledge of a tombstone whose inscription had been eroded to illegibility, and ate sandwiches.

 I can’t think of another place in my life that is so filled with stories.
 I don’t mean that it’s filled with memories, though that’s true too.
 I mean it’s a place that calls to mind stories that are out there in the world, written, performed, become part of culture.